 If you purchase land that is 10 feet wide and 200 feet long, then you will likely have problems building a house and making a livable space (even if you can meet setback requirements).

 Shop around and use your common sense before making a purchase.

-Thousands of properties in this country do not have legal access, and whether the property is landlocked or not is one of the important land aqcquisition checklist items to cover.
+Thousands of properties in this country do not have legal access, and whether the property is landlocked or not is one of the important land acquisition checklist items to cover.

-If the vacant land you’re looking at is surrounded by other private property, then your property is essentially useless.
+If the vacant land you’re looking at is surrounded by other private property, then it may be useless to you as is.